shawnLeeZX/akid/README.md

 It is designed by analogy to a living being.
-A living being needs to use all kinds of *sensors* it equipped to sense a *source*, parts of the world, by a certain *method*, to accumulate experience and summarize knowledge in ones *brain* to fulfill a basic purpose, to *survive*.
+A living being needs to use all kinds of *sensors* it equipped to sense a *source*, parts of the world, by a certain *way*, to accumulate experience and summarize knowledge in ones *brain* to fulfill a basic purpose, to *survive*.

 The data supplier, such as the data generator in `keras`, or data layer in `Caffe`, is abstracted as a class `Sensor`.
 It takes a `Source` which either